jessemonroy650/Plugin-Popup-Fade-UI/README.md

 ### Plugin Popup Fade UI ##
 Date: 2016-02-19

-Code for a tutorial to do a popup similar to alerts/notifications (but not modal) with HTML5 and CSS3.
+Code for a tutorial to do a popup is similar to alerts/notifications (but not modal) with HTML5 and CSS3.
 The element has a four (4) second transition as it fades.
-Change the time in the CSS (this line `transition: opacity 4s ease;`) .
+To change the transition time, change the time in the CSS (this line `transition: opacity **4s** ease;`) .

 There are five (5) modules to this object.